DecisiveAI/staging-mdai-docs-v2/content/quickstart/pipelines.md

 +++
-title = 'Create a Pipeline for Log Data' weight = 30
+title = 'Generate Log Data'
+weight = 30
 +++

 As they run, services generate log data to provide visibility into what's happening.
 Log data can include anything from benign informational messages to full-blown errors.
 You want to know about errors, but too many informational messages can become distracting noise.

 You'll be able to use MDAI to filter out unnecessary log lines.
-First, lets set up log generators and a pipeline to collect the logs and display telemetry data.
-Then we'll add a collector and collect logs.
+First, lets set up the log generators and generate log data.

-## Generate Log Data

-We've built in some synthetics that will emulate log generation.
-Go to our Configs repo > [synthetics](https://github.com/DecisiveAI/configs/tree/main/synthetics) directory and copy the log generators into your working directory.
+## Get the Configuration Files

+In our Configs repo's [synthetics](https://github.com/DecisiveAI/configs/tree/main/synthetics) directory are synthetic log generators in the form of configuration files.
+You'll use these to generate synthetic log data.

+Copy the following files into your working directory:

+- loggen_services.yaml
+- loggen_service_xtra_noisy.yaml
+- loggen_service_noisy.yaml
+- loggen_fluent_config.yaml

-### Deploy Log Generators to Your Cluster
+## Deploy Log Generators to Your Cluster

 Let's create 3 different log generators.